 Olive oil is monounsaturated fat

-There are three kinds of dietary fats: saturated fat that comes from animals, coconuts and palm trees; polyunsaturated fat that comes from seeds, nuts, and vegetable oil; and monounsaturated fat that comes from olive and safflower oil.
-Monounsaturated fats are popular with some people because they contain no cholesterol.
-However, most of the benefits of olive oil do not come from the fact it is a monounsaturated fat.
-Instead, it is the phenols of olive oil that produce its remarkable benefits, as was seen in the HER-2 study.
+There are three kinds of dietary fats: saturated fat that comes from animals and coconuts; polyunsaturated fat that comes from seeds, nuts, and vegetable oil; and monounsaturated fat that comes from olive and safflower oil.
+Monounsatured fats are popular with some people because they contain no cholesterol.
+However, most of the benefits of olive oil do not come from the fact it is a monunsaturated fat.
+Instead, it is the phenols of olive oil that produce its remarkable benefits as was seen in the HER-2 study.

 Extra virgin olive oil is well worth its cost

 While all types of olive oil are sources of monounsaturated fat, extra virgin olive oil, the oil that comes from the first pressing of the olives, contains the highest levels of antioxidants, phenols and vitamin E, because it is less processed.

 Generally olive oil is extracted by pressing or crushing olives.
 It comes in different varieties depending on the amount of pressing.
 These include:

 Extra virgin oil – considered the best variety.
 It is extracted without the use of heat, and is considered a cold pressed oil.
 Because there are no heat or chemicals involved in its processing the flavor remains intact.
 As it is handled less, it retains more of its natural state.

 Virgin oil – from the second pressing.
 It is like using a tea bag twice.
 The nutrients and the flavor just are not what they were the first time around.

 Pure – oil has undergone some processing and heat during filtering and refining.
 A little extra virgin olive oil is added to this refined oil, and creates what is considered a lower grade of oil that is frequently sold under the simple term olive oil in the U.S.